enspiral/handbook/ventures/enspiral_foundation.md

 **Venture Description**

-The Enspiral Foundation is a charitable company co-owned by the Enspiral Members.
+The Enspiral Foundation is a charitable company co-owned by the [Enspiral Members](http://handbook.enspiral.com/people_agreement.html).
 Its mission is to support the network as a whole, facilitate collaboration between the people and ventures, and further the overall social mission of Enspiral.
-It is a 'meta' venture that can be imagines as a hub, a platform, an umbrella, or a garden.
-The Foundation is governed by its [constitution](http://handbook.enspiral.com/constitution.html), stewarded by its [directors](http://handbook.enspiral.com/board.html), and is intended to be a lean platform upon which distributed leadership, experimentation, collaboration, and interdependence can thrive.
+It is a 'meta' venture that can be imagined as a hub, a platform, an umbrella, or a garden.
+The Foundation is governed by its [constitution](http://handbook.enspiral.com/constitution.html), stewarded by its [directors](http://handbook.enspiral.com/board.html), and is intended to be a lean platform upon which distributed leadership, experimentation, collaboration, and interdependence can thrive, enhancing all the diverse expressions of Enspiral's values through the various purposes of the people and ventures within the network.

 **Key personnel**